 We have compiled information from states that have unionized or attempted to unionize PCAs and are adding more information as we get it.
 If you are a PCA, please look closely at what has happened in each state that has unionized.
 The benefits negotiated into a union contract can be done without a union.
 Should your elected representatives really require you to pay hundreds of dollars per year to a union that supports them before they are willing to support you?

 News from the Supreme Court:

 On October 1, 2013, the U.S. Supreme Court granted a writ of certiorari in Harris v.
 Quinn, a case from Illinois that will decide whether homecare providers can be forced into union ranks against their will.
-Oral arguments are slated for January 21, 2014, with a ruling expected by June.
+The case was argued on January 21, 2014, and a ruling is expected by June.
 If the Supreme Court rules in favor of the plaintiffs and declares the unionization scheme a violation of the First Amendment right to select one's own representatives in lobbying the government, this would put an end to the forced unionization of PCAs nationwide:

 The brief for the petitioners in Harris v.
 Quinn is at http://www.americanbar.org/content/dam/aba/publications/supreme_court_preview/briefs-v3/11-681_pet.authcheckdam.pdf

 For more information Harris v.
 Quinn, please CLICK HERE.